 What should a student expect opening day?

 Upon arrival, students and/or families will be directed to a designated parking location, where volunteers will direct the student to the Student Village to meet staff members.
 Volunteers will also be available to assist students and families with moving belongings from their vehicle into their assigned room/suite.
 A list of items, what to bring and what not to bring to on-campus housing, will be sent with your room assignment.

-Activities begin for students in the late afternoon on August 29th and continue until the evening of September 1st.
-Some activities will include meeting your resident assistant, meeting the associate director, getting to know your roommate and suitemates, a bus trip to Target for a college shopping spree at discounted prices, as well as picnics and other activities.
+Activities begin for students in the late afternoon on August 26th and continue until the evening of August 27th.
+Some activities may include meeting your resident assistant, meeting the associate director, getting to know your roommate and suitemates, a bus trip to Target for a college shopping spree at discounted prices, as well as picnics and other activities.
 The Housing website will have a schedule of activities and locations prior to the opening of the Student Village.

 How do I get my keys?